wesselb/wesselb.github.io/_posts/2020-11-23-julia-learning-circle-meeting-2.md

 As more and more objects are allocated on the heap, eventually the heap fills up.
 The purpose of the _garbage collector_ is to clean up the heap every once in a while.
-The underlying principle of the garbage collection is that objects are considered _garbage_, hence can be cleaned, if it can be proven that they cannot be _reached_ (used) anymore in future code.
+The underlying principle of garbage collection is that objects are considered _garbage_, hence can be cleaned, if it can be proven that they cannot be _reached_ (used) anymore in future code.

 Julia's garbage collector algorithm is called _mark and sweep_.
 This algorithm consists of two phases: